 In conjunction with the United States Department of Transportation's national highway/railroad crossing safety initiatives, KDOT is also addressing railroad corridor highway/railroad crossing safety projects.
 For approval of a corridor project, there must be a reasonable number of highway/railroads crossing closures.
 The highest priority highway/railroad crossings in the corridor are improved with active flashing light and gate signal systems.
 Projects in these two subcategories are reviewed and selected on an annual basis.
-Currently, projects for 2022 have been selected and programmed and the selection and programming of 2023 projects is underway.
+Currently the selection and programming of 2023 projects is underway.

-Projects in these subcategories help to address the Strategic Highway Safety Plan (SHSP) goal of decreasing roadway departures and are referenced specifically in the SHSP, Appendix A. These projects contribute to KDOT's effort to increase overall road safety in Kansas and to meet the newly established federal safety performance measure targets.
+Projects in these subcategories help KDOT to continue to manage a longstanding program related to the intersection of highway and railroad lines to address the Strategic Highway Safety Plan (SHSP) goal to reduce the potential for, and severity of, intersection and intersection-related crashes and are referenced specifically in the Kansas SHSP 2020-2024, Chapter 6 Intersections.
+These projects contribute to KDOT's effort to increase overall road safety in Kansas and to meet the newly established federal safety performance measure targets.